-In a long labor a mother may ask “Why doesn’t this baby come out?”
+In a long labor, a mother may ask “Why doesn’t this baby come out?”
 A helper might joke, “This is a stubborn baby.”
 But the baby is trying their best to fit the design of birth.

-Every woman wants the best birth she can have.
-How was she to know that the common postures of our culture, the common furniture designs, would effect her childbearing?
+Every woman wants the best birth possible.
+How was she to know that the common postures of our culture, the common furniture designs, might effect her childbearing?
 She does the best she can in the world she grew up in.